Talk to Someone

 What should you expect when contacting the YPD?

 - The YPD has a Sensitive Crimes and Support Coordinator who is dedicated to assisting with cases of sexual violence, harassment, assault, and other crimes of sexual misconduct including stalking, and intimate partner violence.

-- You can talk with the YPD in an exploratory fashion without being committed to pressing charges.
-Pressing charges with the YPD does not preclude you from seeking informal remedies through a Title IX coordinator or filing a formal complaint with the UWC.
+- You can talk with the YPD without having to press criminal charges.
+Pressing charges with the YPD does not preclude you from seeking other remedies through a Title IX coordinator or filing a formal complaint with the UWC.

 What will the YPD do with your information?

 The YPD will share information regarding incidents of sexual misconduct with the Title IX office and will advise you of the resources and assistance that the university can provide.
 For more information, see Understanding Confidentiality.